HL7/fhircast-docs/docs/index.md

 The hub MUST consider other server response codes (3xx, 4xx, 5xx) to mean that the verification request has failed.
 If the subscriber returns an HTTP success (2xx) but the content body does not match the hub.challenge parameter, the hub MUST also consider verification to have failed.

 ### App may request current context
 Following a launch, in addition to subscribing for future events, a client may request the current context of a given session.
 The client queries the Hub's topic url to check the current context for the session represented by the topic.
 Event-driven context notifications should take precedence.
-Note that no `hub.event` is present in the response.
+Note that no `hub.eventName` is present in the response.

 ```
 GET https://hub.example.com/7jaa86kgdudewiaq0wtu